 Early Saturday morning.
 I am entertaining myself by running the DVR in my head.
-It latched on to a memory from many years ago from back in old Peshawar.
-As posted before, I served in Pakistan and split my time between the road, Islamabad, and, my favorite, working in the consulate in Peshawar, most of the time as the only American.
+It latched onto a memory from many years ago from back in old Peshawar.
+As posted before, I served in Pakistan and split my time among the road, Islamabad, and, my favorite, working in the consulate in Peshawar, most of the time as the only American.

 Let me set the scene.
 Peshawar had only three consulates: Afghanistan, Iran, and USA.
 As I have noted before, Peshawar in the early 1980s, was a wild and wonderful place full of all sorts of characters.
 For anybody involved in consular work at any of the Western embassies and consulates in Pakistan one of the biggest headaches, aside from Western women who married Pakistani men and then desperately wanted to flee (more on that in another post), were the "world travelers."
 These drifters were often relatively young, late 20s to early 40s, with a few dollars and no sense, who somehow had made their way to South Asia.
 They would arrive in the oddest ways, often by bus from Europe via Turkey to Iran and sometimes through war-torn Afghanistan and to Pakistan.
 Some "world travelers" would go on to India, Nepal, Sikkim, Bangladesh and who knows where else.
 A few would stay in Pakistan to take advantage of the low prices and the easy availability of heroin.
 The stuff was sold openly in the ungoverned tribal areas, and made its way into the bazaars of Peshawar.